 We prioritise access to Quality First Teaching, with appropriate differentiation, for all pupils and any withdrawal from class for SEN interventions must be considered very carefully.
 Children who already find lessons difficult will find it hard to cope with disrupted and missing lessons.
 There will however be times with children are withdrawn for very clear purposes and for very specific periods of time.
-These may include specific speech & language / physiotherapy / occupational therapy programmes, pre-teaching and intervention programmes such as Precision Teaching, Colourful Semantics, Accelerated Learning Targets and Attention Autism.
+These may include specific speech & language / physiotherapy / occupational therapy programmes, pre-teaching and intervention programmes such as Nessy reading & spelling, phonics, Precision Teaching, Colourful Semantics and Plus 1 maths.
+We use evidence-based interventions, many of which have been recommended by Wokingham's Learning Support Service.
+Interventions are delivered by trained learning support assistants.